TalhaAkhlaq/ECE210-MATLAB-Seminar-Signals-Systems/README.md

 The course addresses:

 - **MATLAB Fundamentals:** Introduction to MATLAB and its interface.
-- **Programming in MATLAB:** Writing scripts, functions, and working with built-in functions.
+- **Programming in MATLAB:** Writing scripts and working with built-in functions.
 - **Data Visualization:** Plotting and graphing techniques in MATLAB.
 - **Mathematical Computation:** Using MATLAB for numerical methods, matrix operations, and solving equations.
 - **Simulation and Modeling:** Implementing models and running simulations.